Putting Your Jersey-Friendly Yard Into Practice!

 Start With Healthy Soil

-Get a great overview of healthy soil in this interactive, hands-on presentation.
+Get a great overview of healthy soil practices in this interactive, hands-on workshop.
 Explore real-world examples of soil’s physical, chemical, and biological properties, and learn how they are related to healthy soil function in your garden.
 The workshop will include a demonstration of infiltration of water into soil with a comparison of compacted and non-compacted soil surfaces.

 Presenter: Fred C. Schoenagel III